 Why Nexia BT?

-With a team of seasoned professionals and vast experience in various sectors, Nexia BT can provide assistance to a portfolio of services in connection with the film industry including:
+With a team of seasoned professionals and vast experience in various sectors, Nexia BT can assist with a portfolio of services in connection with the film industry, including:

 Preparation of applications for cash grants and other incentives;

 Advice on maximising the cash grants and other incentives through proper Tax Planning;

 The incorporation of the appropriate corporate structures, and advisory services such as corporate finance, EU funding, business planning, cost;

 Accounting and for film projects, payroll administration for local crew and extras;